Data Definitions for Swift dataset | |

 Required

-3. Use the mutate function to create a new column called year using the mutate() function.
-The mutate() function is a handy way to create new variables.
+function is a handy way to create new variables.
 Look up how it works within RStudio since you will use it again.
-Specifically, you need to use two functions, nested together, to create this new variable:
+Specifically, you need to use two functions, nested together, to create this new variable:- The

 Assign the output to swift_df.
 Print swift_df.